codejutsu1/agent-challenge/README.md

 ## Agent Description and Purpose

-The **Research Assistant Agent** is an AI-powered agent built with Mastra framework designed to assist users in generating research summaries and PDF reports for any academic or technical topic.
+The **Research Assistant Agent** is an AI-powered agent built with [Mastra](https://mastra.ai/en/docs) framework and deployed on [Nosana](https://nosana.com/) designed to assist users in generating research summaries and PDF reports for any academic or technical topic.
 It leverages the **Semantic Scholar API** to retrieve research papers and provides a detailed summary of relevant academic papers.

 - **Purpose:** To help users quickly gather research data and generate structured reports.
 - **Primary Tools Used:**